mvolkmann/blog/src/migrating-from-react-to-htmx.md

   The code we had to write for the htmx version is shorter than that for the Next.js version.

-  The htmx version consists of the files `public/index.html` (21) and `src/server.tsx` (163) for a total of 184 lines.

   The Next.js version consists of the files `src/app/layout.tsx` (19),
   `src/app/page.tsx` (159), `src/api/dogs/dogs.ts` (41),
   `src/api/dogs/route.ts` (18), and `src/api/dogs/[id]/route.ts` (23)
-  for a totla of 241 lines.
+  for a total of 241 lines.

+  The SvelteKit version consists of the file `src/route/+page.svelte` (148) `src/route/dogs/dogs.ts` (41), `src/route/dogs/+server.ts` (19), and
+  `src/route/dogs/[id]+server.ts` (20)
+  for a total of 228 lines.

+  The htmx version consists of the files `public/index.html` (21) and `src/server.tsx` (163) for a total of 184 lines.

-  So the Next.js version is 31% longer than the htmx version.
+  So compared to the htmx version, the Next.js version is 48% longer and the SvelteKit version is 40% longer.

 - Number of source files

-  The Next.js version of the app uses more source files than the htmx version.
+  The Next.js and SvelteKit versions of the app use more source files than the htmx version.
   This can be good for separating concerns, but it can be bad when the separarations are somewhat arbitrary.

-  For example, the Next.js server code separates the endpoint implementations based on whether they use a path parameter.
+  The Next.js and SvelteKit server code separates the endpoint implementations based on whether they use a path parameter.
   The GET and POST requests do not, whereas the PUT and DELETE requests do.
   The htmx server code colocates these in the same source file,